Turbulent processes and mean-field dynamo: Alternative large-scale dynamo effects

 \section{Alternative large-scale dynamo effects}

 Given the difficulties encountered with $\alpha$ effect dynamos, there have been various attempts to construct large-scale dynamos that are not based on the $\alpha$ effect.
-A common misconception here is that the idea that catastrophic quenching would not apply if just because there is no $\alpha$ effect, but it is not true.
-An $\alpM$ term can always emerge regardless of whether they existed original an $\alpha$ effect or not.
-An example is shear--current effect.
+A common misconception here is the idea that catastrophic quenching would not apply if just because there is no $\alpha$ effect.
+This is not true, because an $\alpM$ term can always emerge regardless of whether or not there existed an original $\alpha$ effect.
+An example is the shear--current effect.
 It is due to the presence of shear and boundaries that a helicity can be introduced.
 Shear of the form $\meanUU=(0,Sx,0)$ implies a finite vorticity, $\nab\times\meanUU=(0,0,S)$ and boundaries would lead to a gradient vector of turbulent intensity near the boundaries.
 Thus, while there can be hope that catastrophic quenching may not be as strong, this may turn out not to be the case.
 An example of this was presented in \cite{BS05c}.